Bet-Nahrain Democratic Party: Organization

 As of 2025, the secretary general of the BNDP is Romeo Hakkari.
-Hakkari has been the main figure leading the BNDP since 2003, and the party is connected to the Bet-Nahrain, Inc. organization headed by Sargon Dadesho in Modesto, California.
+Prior to his Hakkari has been the main figure leading the BNDP since 2003, and the party is connected to the Bet-Nahrain, Inc. organization headed by Sargon Dadesho in Modesto, California.

 The headquarters of the BNDP are based in Ankawa, Erbil.
-The party also has branches in Erbil, Nineveh, Kirkuk, and Duhok governorates, as well as in Europe.
+The party also has branches in Erbil, Nineveh, Kirkuk, and Duhok governorates, as well as in Europe and the United States.

 Electoral history

 From January 2005, Iraq began hosting open elections, which allowed the BNDP to participate in political candidate lists for the first time.
 The party contested the 2005 Kurdistan Region parliamentary election as part of the ruling Democratic Patriotic Alliance of Kurdistan and were allocated one seat for Romeo Hakkari.
 It also contested the January 2005 Iraqi legislative election as part of the Kurdish alliance, and Goriel Mineso Khamis was allocated one seat in the Council of Representatives of Iraq.
 Although initially participating in its own list, which comprised a number of cultural organizations and smaller political parties, it did not participate in the Iraqi legislative election of December 2005, as Romeo Hakkari had withdrawn before the elections began.

 In the Iraqi governorate elections of 2009, the BNDP allied itself with the Chaldean Syriac Assyrian Popular Council in the Ishtar Patriotic List.
-The list won two seats in Baghdad and Ninawa, including BNDP member Giwargis Esho Sada in Baghdad.
+The list won two seats in Baghdad and Ninawa, with BNDP member Giwargis Esho Sada winning the seat in Baghdad.
 Prior to the 2009 Kurdistan Region parliamentary election, the party withdrew from the elections.

 In the 2010 Iraqi parliamentary election, the BNDP ran as part of a united list with the Assyrian Patriotic Party and the Chaldean Democratic Forum, called the Ishtar Democratic List.
 The list received the fewest votes across all governorates, and the party won no seats or representation.
 Similarly, in the 2013 Kurdistan Region parliamentary election, a candidate from the party ran as part of a Chaldean Syriac Assyrian United List, but was unsuccessful at obtaining a seat in the parliament, coming in third place on the list overall.

 In the 2018 Iraqi parliamentary election, the BNDP ran as part of the United Bet Nahrain List and received the highest votes of any Christian candidate in the Duhok Governorate, but the seat was ultimately awarded to Emanuel Khoshaba Youkhana of the Assyrian Patriotic Party.

-In 2023, the party joined the Athra Alliance established by the Assyrian Democratic Movement.
-Through the coalition, the party participated in the 2023 Iraqi governorate elections but won no seats.
+In 2023, the BNDP joined the Athra Alliance established by the Assyrian Democratic Movement.
+Through the coalition, the party participated in the 2023 Iraqi governorate elections, which was part of the motivation for creating the alliance, but won no seats.
 The party has taken part in signing statements that condemned the discrimination of Assyrians as part of the alliance.